Myths and statistics about the oceans' most fearsome creature

 Sharks are not bloodthirsty maniacal killers.
 As the ocean's number one predator, sharks help maintain the balance of nature by reducing animal populations.

 Considering that tens of thousands of people come in close contact with sharks each year while swimming, surfing, or boating, the number of shark attacks is negligible.
-In 2013, there were 72 confirmed "unprovoked" shark attacks in the world, resulting in 10 deaths.*
+In 2014, there were 72 confirmed "unprovoked" shark attacks—down from 75 in 2013—in the world, resulting in 3 deaths (compared to 10 deaths in 2013).*

 The actual number of attacks is hard to determine because of poor reporting in many areas.
 News about shark attacks is often supressed so tourists will not be driven away.